114-pri/CODTECH/README.md

            The GradeManagementSystem class manages students and their grades, using a list to store the students.
 It provides methods to create new students and retrieve students by name.
 Additionally, it contains the main method to run the grade management system.
 4.  **Main Method:**
-.
            Provides a simple text-based user interface for interacting with the grade management system.

+5.  **Conclusion:**
+           This program illustrates the use of object-oriented principles, effective user interaction through console input, and basic data processing and validation.
+It is a comprehensive demonstration of core Java programming skills suitable for an internship submission.